eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 | event_start_time  | yes      | The time at which the event starts                                     |
 | event_end_time    | yes      | The time at which the event ends                                       |

-There is no data for event participants or messages in the public dataset, so you do not need to load anything into your table(s) corresponding to this information.
-However, you should assume that `MESSAGE_ID` would have been provided by the public dataset and does not need to be created using sequences and triggers.
+There is no data for event Participants or Messages in the public dataset, so you do not need to load anything into your table(s) corresponding to this information.
+You should assume that `MESSAGE_ID` would have been provided by the public dataset and does not need to be created using sequences and triggers.

 Again, when referring to any of these tables in your SQL scripts, you will need to use the fully-qualified table name by prepending `project1.` (including the ".") to the table name.